Dennis Hooper - BEE, MBA

 Dennis spent his first career helping hundreds of managers and technicians within the Procter & Gamble Company (23 years) and the Weyerhaeuser Company (7 years) build their leadership skills.
 He held line and Human Resource staff assignments at five different manufacturing locations, often serving other facilities based on his growing reputation.

-Along the way, Dennis wanted the experience of owning his own business, so he and his wife Donna purchased a small bookstore.
-With one full-time and some part-time help, they owned and operated this retail business for five years.
-So, Dennis understands leadership in both big business and small, entrepreneurial businesses.
+Along the way, Dennis wanted the experience of owning his own business, so he and his wife Donna purchased a small retail bookstore.
+With one full-time and some part-time help, they owned and operated this business for five years.
+So, Dennis understands leadership in both large organizations and small, entrepreneurial businesses.

-Now, as a Certified FranklinCovey Coach focused on leadership development, Dennis is helping leaders of organizations enhance the skills of their direct reports.
-He shows leaders how to leverage their experience and influence to build future organizational leaders.
+Now, as an Executive Coach, certified by the FranklinCovey Leadership Institute in 2001, Dennis is helping leaders develop the quality and depth of leadership in their organizations.
+He supports leaders in leveraging their experience and influence to build future organizational leaders.
 The executive achieves greater freedom while building assurance that the organization will continue to serve its customers well, continually improving toward excellence.

 Dennis installs a leadership development system in those organizations that do not yet have one, and improves systems that currently exist.
 After identifying each leader’s current strengths and limitations, he guides the individual in generating a plan to enhance skills and increase service to direct reports.

-Thousands witness Dennis’ teaching and writing skills through his biweekly newspaper columns in the Savannah (Georgia) Business Journal focused on building leaders and organizations of excellence—he’s been writing articles for 11 years!
-(Over 300 of those articles are archived right here on his website.)
-Dennis is pulling the best of those columns together in a book of practical guidance for leaders.
+Thousands witness Dennis’ teaching and writing skills through his insightful articles focused on building leaders and organizations of excellence—he’s been writing articles for 22 years!
+(Over 400 of those articles are archived right here on his website.)
 Additionally, for three years, he generated a daily radio program, providing a three-minute “Building Leaders” break for listeners.

 Dennis has a bachelor’s degree in Electrical Engineering from Georgia Tech and a master’s degree in Business Administration from East Carolina University.
-He is a member of the International Coach Federation, the Georgia Coach Association, and the Christian Coaches Network.
+He has been a member of the International Coach Federation, the Georgia Coach Association, and the Christian Coaches Network International for many years.